Andrea Belotti: Roma

 On 28 August 2022, Belotti signed an initial one-year contract with Roma that runs until 30 June 2023.
 As part of the overall agreement there is also the option for an additional two-year extension, based on certain performance-related criteria.

-He scored his first goal for Roma against Cremonese in the Coppa Italia on 1 February 2023.
-He ended his first season at Roma featuring in 31 league matches without scoring any goal.
+Belotti scored his first goal for Roma against Cremonese in the Coppa Italia on 1 February 2023.
+He ended his first season at Roma featuring in 31 league matches without scoring any goals.
 However, he extended his contract until 2025.

 Loan to Fiorentina

 On 1 February 2024, Belotti moved on loan to Fiorentina.
-On 2 May, he scored Fiorentina's second goal in a 3–2 home win over Club Brugge in the first leg of the Conference League semi-finals.
-On 29 May, Belotti started in Fiorentina's 1–0 extra-time defeat to Olympiacos in the 2024 UEFA Europa Conference League final.
+On 2 May, he scored Fiorentina's second goal in a 3–2 home win over Club Brugge in the first leg of the UEFA Europa Conference League semi-finals.
+On 29 May, Belotti started in Fiorentina's 1–0 extra time defeat against Olympiacos in the Europa Conference League final.

 Como

-On 25 June 2024, Belotti signed a two-year contract with newly promoted Serie A club Como, for a reported fee of €4m plus an additional €1m in add-ons.
+On 25 June 2024, Belotti signed a two-year contract with newly promoted Serie A club Como, for a reported fee of €4 million plus an additional €1 million in add-ons.